ctrath/roks-multirouter/README.md

 Note: as you can see in the output from the command above, the new ingress controller `approuter` is deployed

-#### Application deploy and ingress resource definition
+### Application deploy and ingress resource definition
-In the namespace which you want to serve up application from the new ingress controller, you need to add an annotation on each namespace that you want it to serve:
+In the namespaces which you want to serve up applications from the new ingress controller, you need to add an annotation on each namespace that you want it to serve:

 `kubectl label namespace default router=app`